dalemunroe/pandas-challenge/README.md

 3. Schools with a higher per student spend had the lowest % overall passing, the two lower ranges had the highest % overall passing.

-* Refer to validation for calculation method.
+* Refer to validation.xlxs for calculation method.
 I have used the master data table to do all the % calculations.
 There is a slight variance between this method and if carry out a Groupby on schools then use this table to take mean calculations again (ie average on a avarage).